-- 5.1 Although serious incidents involving radicalisation have not occurred at St Nicholas Primary School to date, it is important for us to be constantly vigilant and remain fully informed about the issues which affect the local area and society in which we teach.
-Staff are reminded to suspend any 'professional belief' that instances of radicalisation 'could not happen here' and to be 'professionally inquisitive' where concerns arise, referring any concerns through the appropriate channels. - 5.2 We believe that it is possible to intervene to protect people who are vulnerable.
+5.1 Although serious incidents involving radicalisation have not occurred at St Nicholas Primary School to date, it is important for us to be constantly vigilant and remain fully informed about the issues which affect the local area and society in which we teach.
+Staff are reminded to suspend any 'professional belief' that instances of radicalisation 'could not happen here' and to be 'professionally inquisitive' where concerns arise, referring any concerns through the appropriate channels.

+- 5.2 We believe that it is possible to intervene to protect people who are vulnerable.

 Early intervention is vital and staff must be aware of the established processes for front line professionals to refer concerns about individuals and/or groups.
-We must have the confidence to challenge, the confidence to intervene and ensure that we have strong safeguarding practices based on the most up-to-date guidance and best practice. - 5.3 The Head Teacher and the Designated Safeguarding Lead (DSL) will discuss the most appropriate course of action on a case-by-case basis and will decide when a referral to external agencies is needed (see appendix 1 Dealing with referrals).
-The DSL will carry out their role in accordance with the responsibilities outlined in ANNEX B of 'Keeping Children Safe in Education.'

-5.4 As with any child protection referral, staff must be made aware that if they do not agree with a decision not to refer, they can make the referral themselves and will be given the contact details to do this via the safeguarding policy in the staffroom.
+We must have the confidence to challenge, the confidence to intervene and ensure that we have strong safeguarding practices based on the most up-to-date guidance and best practice.
+Staff MUST discuss any concerns with the DSL. - 5.3 The Head Teacher and the Designated Safeguarding Lead (DSL) will discuss the most appropriate course of action on a case-by-case basis and will decide when a referral to external agencies is needed (see appendix 1 Dealing with referrals).
+The DSL will carry out their role in accordance with the responsibilities outlined in ANNEX B of 'Keeping Children Safe in Education.' - As with any child protection referral, staff must be made aware that if they do not agree with a decision not to refer, they can make the referral themselves and will be given the contact details to do this via the safeguarding policy in the staffroom.
+Staff may make referrals to the Channel Programme if they deem it necessary but MUST inform the DSL if they do. - 5.5 Where a pupil has been identified as at risk of radicalisation, the school will take appropriate action.